 This hormonal disorder is seen both in male and female patients and is mostly diagnosed between 30 to 50 years of age.

 3. Is acromegaly hereditary?

 No, acromegaly is not inherited.
 It develops spontaneously in the pituitary gland by excessive secretion of growth hormone in the body.

-Stay tuned with BYJU’S to learn more about Acromegaly, its causes and other related topics @ BYJU’S Biology
+Explore more about Acromegaly or other related topics @ BYJU’S Biology